 (b) Termination by the Legal Plan Member

 (i) You will have the right to cancel or downgrade your Legal Plan subscription by completing the cancellation form within the settings tab of your Lawpath account.
-After such cancellation, your Legal Plan will remain active until the end of then-applicable period.
+After such cancellation, your Legal Plan will remain active until the end of your current contract period.

 (ii) Please note that cancelling does affect your ability to access the documents you created on the Lawpath website.
 If you violate any of Lawpath’s Terms and Conditions, Lawpath reserves the right to terminate your membership immediately.